 The third tab is available visits for which users can apply.
-The list displays the day, date, type of visit, agency, pay rate and how far away the visit is.
+The list displays the day, date, type of visit, organization, pay rate and how far away the visit is.

 Available visits will be listed by a pink PIN icon.
 Tap the PIN to view details about the visit.
-It will list the type of visit, agency, date and pay rate.
-Another way to search through available visits is by tapping the "Filters" button in the bottom right.
+It will list the type of visit, organization, date and pay rate.
+Another way to search through available visits is by tapping the Filters button in the bottom right.

-The Visits list will indicate if any visits are posted from the user's primary agency and are only available to the staff members of that agency with the following purple icon:
+The Visits list will indicate if any visits are posted from the user’s primary organization and are only available to the staff members of that organization with the following purple icon: